 “My wife said maybe you should start thinking about starting a business and get into a building,” Escobar said.
 “Sure as heck, in 1997, I took out a license to open up a business.”

-That business — the De Brazil Jiu-Jitsu Academy located near Kino Boulevard and Avation Highway — is the longest standing of its kind in Tucson nearing its 20th anniversary.
+That business — the De Brazil Jiu-Jitsu Academy with its new facility located at 560 W. 22nd Street — is the longest standing of its kind in Tucson for more than 20 years.

 “We had about 20 people when we started and then it became 40,” Escobar said.
 “Now, we are to where I’m a little over 100 adult students and about 40 to 50 kids who are participating.”